- Sudden high fever, severe headache, and neck stiffness can be warning signs of meningitis.

-The most common symptoms of meningitis are:
+The most common meningitis symptoms are:

 - Sudden high-grade fever